 - Simple Gathering: A potluck at a family home or a public park can cost under $1,000.

-- High-End Celebration: Personalized events with live bands, open bars, and professional event planners can exceed $50,000.
+- High-End Celebration: Highly personalized events with live music, an open bar, and a professional event planner can cost considerably more, sometimes well into five figures.

-The way we grieve is evolving.
-As an end-of-life consultant, I’ve observed several key trends that are shaping how families choose between a celebration of life vs memorial.
+The way families approach memorials is changing.
+Several trends are shaping how families choose between a celebration of life vs a memorial.

 The Rise of Eco-Friendly Options

-Environmental consciousness has reached the funeral industry, with 61.4% of consumers expressing interest in "green" options.
+Environmental consciousness has reached the funeral industry, and a growing share of families now express interest in "green" options.
 This includes:

 - Human Composting: An increasingly legal and popular alternative to traditional burial.